tugrul512bit/FastSimpleNeuralNetworkTrainer/README.md

 - OpenCL (for GPGPU in CPUs, GPUs and FPGAs)
 - C++17

 ## Algorithm

-  It works on a simple parallelized simulated annealing algorithm which supports load-balancing between multiple GPUs and CPUs.
+It works on parallelized simulated annealing algorithm which supports load-balancing between multiple GPUs and CPUs.
 Every pipeline of GPU runs same neural network but with different input-output data pair.
-This makes single-pass training for whole data set.
-But parameters are stored inside in-chip fast memory so the number of parameters can not exceed this small amount (possible as low as 64kB).
+This makes single-pass training for whole data set with thousands of simulations in parallel.
+But parameters are stored on in-chip fast memory so the number of parameters can not exceed this small amount (sometimes as low as 64kB).

 ### Hello World